What is endometriosis?

 A doctor might recommend that laparoscopic surgery is the best option in cases where a woman has severe and constant pain which cannot be lessened by pain medications, or where they are having trouble getting pregnant and it is suspected that endometriosis is the cause.
 Additionally, if they have a growth or mass in the pelvic area, then surgery may be necessary to remove it and again determine if endometriosis is causing it.

 The goal of laparoscopic surgery is to remove the troublesome endometriosis tissue.
 More than 80% of women who have surgery have reported a decrease in pain for several months after surgery.
-However, since endometriosis is a chronic condition with no cure, there is a good chance that the pain will come back.
+However, since endometriosis is a chronic condition there is a good chance that the pain will come back.
 The best way to reduce the likelihood of this happening is to ensure you continue with some form of treatment after surgery, such as hormone treatment.

 As this is a major surgery, the recovery time is longer than that of a laparoscopy.

-A hysterectomy involves the removal of the uterus or ovaries.
+It involves the removal of the uterus or ovaries.
 This type of treatment will usually only be carried out as a last resort, in very severe endometriosis cases and where all other treatment options have been exhausted.
 A woman will no longer be able to have children following a hysterectomy, so future children will be a deciding factor when deciding whether it is right for you.

 Your doctor might recommend surgery to remove your uterus or ovaries, or both if: